 In ITB many of our team of lecturers have years of frontline experience as social care workers.
 In addition our lecturers in psychology and sociology are highly qualified in their discipline.

 As part of the course content, each student is required to successfully complete work placements in Year 2 and Year 3 of the Social Care course.
 In order to commence work placement, each student must undergo the ITB Garda vetting process.
 To ensure the protection of the public, and to justify public trust and confidence, the Institute is committed to ensuring that only suitable candidates are allowed to undertake specific parts of the programmes.
-Without satisfactory Garda clearance, students will be unable to complete the work placemen and thus will not be able to complete the programme or receive an award.
+Without satisfactory Garda clearance, students will be unable to complete the work placement and thus will not be able to complete the programme or receive an award.
 All places on the social care course are provisional and subject to the student obtaining satisfactory Garda vetting from the Central Garda Vetting Unit.
 The current legal minimum age for application for sole application for Garda vetting is 18 years of age.
 In the event of an applicant being between 16 and 18 years of age, written consent is also required from a parent or guardian.

 In addition to Garda vetting a medical assessment and provision of personal references may be required in regard to suitability for placement